tensorflow/java/docs/install.md

 Core API and the native dependencies it requires to run on all supported platforms.

-You can also select one of the following extensions instead of the pure CPU
-version:

-*   `tensorflow-core-platform-mkl`: Support for Intel® MKL-DNN on all platforms
-*   `tensorflow-core-platform-gpu`: Support for CUDA® on Linux and Windows platforms
+You can also select the `tensorflow-core-platform-gpu` extension instead, which supports CUDA® on Linux and Windows platforms.
-*   `tensorflow-core-platform-mkl-gpu`: Support for Intel® MKL-DNN and CUDA® on Linux platform.

 In addition, a separate dependency on the `tensorflow-framework` library can be added to benefit from a rich set of utilities for TensorFlow-based machine